ant-design/ant-design/docs/react/use-with-create-react-app.en-US.md

 ...
 ```

-Ok, you now see a blue primary button displaying on the page.
+Ok, you should now see a blue primary button displayed on the page.
 Next you can choose any components of `antd` to develop your application.
-Visit other workflow of `create-react-app` at its [User Guide ](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+Visit other workflows of `create-react-app` at its [User Guide ](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Advanced Guides

 We are successfully running antd components now but in the real world, there are still lots of problems about antd-demo.
-For instance, we actually import all styles of components in the project which maybe a network perfermance issue.
+For instance, we actually import all styles of components in the project which may be a network performance issue.

 Now we need to customize the default webpack config.
-We can achieve that by using [react-app-rewired](https://github.com/timarney/react-app-rewired) which is one of custom create-react-app config solutions.
+We can achieve that by using [react-app-rewired](https://github.com/timarney/react-app-rewired) which is one of create-react-app's custom config solutions.

 Import react-app-rewired and modify the `scripts` field in package.json.